OveKre/BMA-Motors/docs/PROJECT_DOCUMENTATION.md

 ### Acceptance Criteria

-#### AC1: Gallery Page Display
-- Given user navigates to Gallery page
+Given user navigates to Gallery page
-- When the page loads
+When the page loads
-- Then user sees a grid of images
-- And images are displayed in responsive grid layout (3-4 columns on desktop, 2 on tablet, 1 on mobile)
+Then user sees a grid of images in responsive layout (3-4 columns on desktop, 2 on tablet, 1 on mobile) And images are optimized for web (WebP format) and maintain aspect ratio And lazy loading is implemented for performance

-#### AC2: Image Quality
-- Given user views gallery images
-- When images load
-- Then images are optimized for web (WebP format)
-- And images maintain aspect ratio
-- And lazy loading is implemented for performance

-#### AC3: Image Lightbox
-- Given user wants to view image in detail
-- When user clicks on an image
-- Then image opens in full-screen lightbox/modal
-- And user can navigate to next/previous images with arrows
-- And user can close lightbox with X button or ESC key
+And when user clicks on an image, image opens in full-screen lightbox/modal And user can navigate to next/previous images with arrows And user can close lightbox with X button or ESC key And user sees image caption/description and service type tag (if available) And user sees loading skeleton/spinner while images load progressively

-#### AC4: Image Information
-- Given user views an image in lightbox
-- When lightbox is open
-- Then user sees image caption/description (if available)
-- And user sees service type tag (if available)

-#### AC5: Loading State
-- Given gallery is loading images
-- When page is loading
-- Then user sees loading skeleton/spinner
-- And images load progressively

 ---